-It happens sometimes—you could be diligent with the brush and floss, and end up with bad teeth.
-And you won’t even know why.
-Suddenly, your teeth develop out of alignment.
-Or you get tooth decay at the slightest indulgence.
-But don’t worry, it’s not some cruel trick by the universe.
-As it turns out, a good chunk of why some people have more cavity-prone teeth is genetic.
+It happens sometimes—you could be diligent with brushing and flossing and end up with bad teeth.
+And you may not even understand why.
+Suddenly, your teeth might grow out of alignment.
+Or, you might get tooth decay at the slightest indulgence of something sugary.
+But don’t worry; it’s not some cruel punishment from the universe.
+As it turns out, a good reason why some people have more cavity-prone teeth is due to genetics.

 When you think of genetics and dental health, the first thing that probably comes to mind is how strong or weak your teeth may be.
 And in a way, this is true.
 Your genes, after all, do determine several dental aspects.
 These include tooth enamel health, saliva quality, and how your body reacts to the colonies of bacteria—good and bad—in your mouth.

 This isn’t all there is, however.
-Part of what determines your genetic predisposition to cavities is how much you like sweets and how experimental you are when it comes to what you eat.
+Part of what determines your genetic predisposition to cavities is how much you like sweets and how experimental you are for what you eat.
 But how does all of this come together?

 - Your sweet preference and taste ability determine whether you’ll take a liking to tooth-healthy food or bacteria-friendly treats.
-If you have a fondness for sweets and aren’t too experimental in your taste preferences, you’re more likely to indulge in sugary foods regularly.
-This, of course, will not bode well for your teeth—especially if they can’t fend for themselves properly.
+If you have a fondness for sweets and aren’t too experimental in your taste preferences, you’re more likely to regularly indulge in sugary foods.
+This, of course, will not bode well for your teeth—mostly if they can’t fend for themselves properly.
 The opposite is also true.
-If you aren’t too much of a sweet tooth and enjoy a variety of flavors, chances are you’ll have less of a risk for mome tooth and the like.